L.E.K. CONSULTING INTERVIEWS & CULTURE

 The Summer Associates can apply to any of L.E.K.’s global offices, but Summer Consultants can only apply at their U.S and London offices.
 If you are an international candidate, then don’t worry, L.E.K. sponsors visas.

-To apply for the internship opportunities, you must submit a complete application consisting of a resume, cover letter stating geographic preference, and a copy of your transcripts online or at your school’s career service office between January 1st and the end of February.
+To apply for the internship opportunities, you must submit a complete application consisting of a resume, cover letter stating a geographic preference, and a copy of your transcripts online or at your school’s career service office between January 1st and the end of February.

 As it is with all top consulting firms, exit opportunities abound.
 Some L.E.K.
 Consulting alumni have landed positions at other prestigious firms, as senior managers while several other alumni have moved on to found their own companies.
 A small select few have even branched out into some unexpected areas such as politics and journalism.